commando/commando/README.md

 * Users and log-in. **Again, please do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
 * The ability to view execution history is not implemented.
 Execution history is written to *MongoDB*, but there is not an interface to view it yet.
 * SSH connections and executions still happen via `PHP` using the `ssh2` extension.
 This is going to be replaced with a separate dedicated `node.js` SSH worker using websockets.
-PHP won't make SSH connections and executions in the near future.
+PHP will not make SSH connections and executions in the near future.

 Installation
 ------------

+Right now installation is a bit involved and brutal, but once we iron out Commando.io a bit further, we will re-work `/install.php` and make installation much simpler.

 **1.)** Clone the repo, `git clone git://github.com/nodesocket/commando.git`, or [download the latest release](https://github.com/nodesocket/commando/tarball/master).